 Mylar bags effectively protect against moisture and insects.
 These bags allow for a very small amount of oxygen transfer over time.
 Pouches are not rodent-proof.
 Consider storing pouches inside of rodent-resistant containers such as plastic buckets or metal garbage cans.
 These provide an additional layer of protection and may be worth considering.

 Do not allow Mylar pouches to come in contact with concrete floors or walls.
 Store only foods low in moisture (10 percent or less), shelf-stable, and low in oil content in foil pouches.

 We recommend that you only use PETE bottles for storing dry goods as other bottles may not provide an adequate moisture or oxygen barrier.
 PETE bottles will display the number “1” in the center of the recycle symbol or “PETE” or “PET” under the recyclable symbol on the bottom of the bottle.

-Bottles should have a screw on lid with a plastic or rubber lid seal.
-Examples may be some two-liter soda bottles, juice bottles, etc. Never use containers which previously stored non-food items.
+Bottles should have a screw-on lid with a plastic or rubber lid seal.
+Examples may be some two-liter soda bottles, juice bottles, etc. Never use containers that previously-stored non-food items.